Wood Turning Fundamentals

 Face, hearing, and respiratory protection

-We suggest that you bring a face shield, hearing protection and a comfortable dust mask.
+Please bring a face shield, hearing protection and a comfortable dust mask.
 You can buy a face shield from Woodcraft for around $23.
 You can also buy face shields at Edensaw (our local lumberyard).
 Check our FAQ for more details.

 The only prerequisite for this class is enthusiasm.
 This class is designed for complete novices up through experienced turners who would like to tune up their skills.